LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 ## <a id="gradle_3rdlib"></a>Integration with Other Java Library

-Like I have mentioned in the [Gradle build file setting for EMA Java](#gradle_config) section, developers can define 3rd party or other components dependencies setting in a ```build.gradle``` file.
-I am demonstratring by integrate the [Logback](https://logback.qos.ch/) loogging library (a successor to the [log4j](https://logging.apache.org/log4j/2.x/)) with the EMA Java Consumer application.
+As I have mentioned in the [Gradle build file setting for EMA Java](#gradle_config) section, developers can define 3rd party or other components dependencies setting in a ```build.gradle``` file.
+I am demonstrating by integrating the [Logback](https://logback.qos.ch/) logging library (a successor to the [log4j](https://logging.apache.org/log4j/2.x/)) with the EMA Java Consumer application.

-The EMA uses the ETA Java ValueAdd API to bind the SLF4J logging mechanism with [Java Logging API](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html) as a default logger.
-The Maven automatically downloads **slf4j-api** and **slf4j-jdk14** libraries for the application.
-Developers can perform the following steps to integrate the EMA Java application log with Logback framework.
+The EMA uses the ETA Java ValueAdd API to bind the [SLF4J](https://www.slf4j.org/) logging mechanism with [Java Logging API](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html) as a default logger, so the build tool always automatically downloads **slf4j-api** and **slf4j-jdk14** libraries for the application.
+This is the reason developers need to configure build.gradle file to exclude the SLF4J-JDK14 library using [Configuration.exclude() method](https://docs.gradle.org/current/userguide/resolution_rules.html#excluding_a_dependency_from_a_configuration_completely) as follows.
-1. Configure build.gradle file to not load slf4j-jdk14 library.
-2. Add Logback-Core and Logback-classic dependencies in build.gradle file.
-3. Configure Logback configurations file to Java classpath or JVM option.

-### Excluding slf4j-jdk14

-Developers can configure the dependency declaration to exclude the SLF4J-JDK14 library using [Configuration.exclude() method](https://docs.gradle.org/current/userguide/resolution_rules.html#excluding_a_dependency_from_a_configuration_completely) as follows.

 ``` Groovy
 configurations {